TuftsVALT/ranking-correlation/data/README.md

 # all_judgments.csv (jugdment-based data)

 Each record represents a single judgment: left or right choice.
-Various jugdments were finished within a trial due to the use of staircase method.
+Various numbers of jugdments (24 ~ 50) were finished within a trial due to the use of the staircase method.
-These data were NOT used in the paper  .
+These data were NOT used in the paper.

 The columns in this file are: